leo2d/market-share-chat/README.md

 ### Possible future features:
 - Multiple chat rooms and an option to choose a room or create a new room
-- A screen to new users sign up
 - Store room and chat data on DB (encrypt messages)
 - Show online users on screen